iamS1lly/RAGE-Watermark-Remover/README.md

 > [!NOTE]
 > Want to make updates and add more? make a fork! this way we can moderate whats being made and shared as i do NOT want malware attached to my name and or tools

+Bit of a side note unrelated but this would be a great way to add your own custom build text! basically just hijacking the font-renderer.dll and telling it to render this instead of that type situation

 ---